UPDATE: For the year 2022, Medicaid plans will follow the same requirements and application methods.

 - Driver’s license with a photo

-- Finding of identity from an Express Lane agency
+- Finding identity from an Express Lane agency

-- Finding of identity from a Federal or State governmental agency
+- Finding identity from a Federal or State government agency

-- Identification card or official document issued by federal, state or local government with a photo or other identifying info
+- An identification card or official document issued by federal, state or local government with a photo or other identifying info

 - Military Dependent’s Identification Card